Pylons/pyramid_openapi3/README.md

 The authors of pyramid_openapi3 believe that the approach of validating a manually-written API document is superior to the approach of generating the API document from Python code.
 Here are the reasons:

-a) Both generation and validation against a document are lossy processes.
+1. Both generation and validation against a document are lossy processes.
 The underlying libraries running the generation/validation will always have something missing.
 Either a feature from the latest OpenAPI specification, or an implementation bug.
 Having to fork the underlying library in order to generate the part of your API document that might only be needed for the frontend is unfortunate.

     Validation on the other hand allows one to skip parts of validation that are not supported yet, and not block a team from shipping the document.

-b) Validation approach does sacrifice DRY-ness, one has to write the API document and then the (view) code in Pyramid.
-Feels a bit redundant at first.
+2. The validation approach does sacrifice DRY-ness, and one has to write the API document and then the (view) code in Pyramid.
+It feels a bit redundant at first.
 However, this provides a clear separation between the intent and the implementation.

-c) Generation approach has the drawback of having to write Python code even for parts of the API document that the Pyramid backend does not handle, as it might be handled by a different system, or be specific only to documentation or only to the client side of the API.
+3. The generation approach has the drawback of having to write Python code even for parts of the API document that the Pyramid backend does not handle, as it might be handled by a different system, or be specific only to documentation or only to the client side of the API.
 This bloats your Pyramid codebase with code that does not belong there.

 ## Running tests

-You need to have [pipenv](https://pipenv.readthedocs.io/) and Python 3.7 or 3.8 installed on your machine.
+You need to have [pipenv](https://pipenv.readthedocs.io/) and Python 3.7, 3.8, or 3.9 installed on your machine.
 Then you can run:

     $ make tests